 Acute: Occupational Exposure: Skin, eyes.
 Therapeutic Doses: Skin.
 Chronic: Occupational Exposure: Skin.
 Therapeutic Doses: None known.

 IRRITANCY OF PRODUCT: This product may mildly to moderately irritate contaminated tissue if contact is prolonged.

-SENSITIZATION OF PRODUCT: Components of this product are known to cause skin sensitization.
+SENSITIZATION OF PRODUCT: No component of this product is known to cause skin sensitization.